SimonJackson24/AMSLPR/docs/raspberry_pi5_installation_guide.md

 ### Step 3: Install Python 3.11

-Python 3.11 is **REQUIRED** for AMSLPR with Hailo TPU integration.
+Python 3.11 is **REQUIRED** for VisiGate with Hailo TPU integration.
 No other Python versions are supported.

 ```bash
 sudo apt update